 What are the threats?

 Public water systems must guard against:

-- Contamination of the water supply; and
+- Contamination of the water supply

-- Hacking of the computer system.
+- Cyberattacks of computer systems

 The U.S. Environmental Protection Agency believes the threat of contamination through terrorist activities is small.

 Go to > top